Hadokane/CCI_PP4_Radicool_Store/README.md

 *Manual testing will also be implemented and detailed in the TESTING document, further ensuring elements display as expected.

-Bootstrap classes were used extensively across the website, as a reliable, industry standard solution in achieving responsive design.
+Bootstrap classes were used extensively across the website, as a reliable, industry-standard solution in achieving responsive design.
 Their container classes and cards can be seen across all areas of the website.

-Additional custom CSS was utilised to ensure all images, elements and text will display comfortably on multiple devices, ensuing a consistent user experience for both mobile and desktop users.
+Additional custom CSS was utilised to ensure all images, elements and text will display comfortably on multiple devices, ensuring a consistent user experience for both mobile and desktop users.

 Examples of the website meeting responsive design conformities are shown here:

-- The sort bar on the `Products` page collapses on medium or smaller screens - as designated by Bootstrap - to stop the bar squishing into two or more lines, making it difficult for the user to interact with the correct button.*
+- The sort bar on the `Products` page collapses on medium or smaller screens - as designated by Bootstrap - to stop the bar from condensing into two or more lines, making it difficult for the user to interact with the correct button.*

 - Card rows change in size responsively to the screen size. *(Cards & Sort Bar visible together in card examples.)